peidong-hu/slash-infra/README.md

 Secondly, if the credentials for the IAM user are leaked, the attacker will only be able to assume IAM roles.
 If they do not know the ARN of your role they will not be able to assume it, and thus won't be able to perform actions on your account.
+You then only need to rotate one set of credentials, rather credentials for all of your AWS accounts.

 Note that if you're using the role name suggested in these docs then they will likely be able to guess the full ARN, as you can always get